csiebler/csiebler.github.io/content/posts/azure_openai_load_balancing_langchain_with_fallbacks.md

     print(result)
 ```

 Same as before, we use the `with_fallbacks()` option from LangChain to fall back to the next model, then the next model, and so on.
-For the last model, we keep the `max_retries` at `6`, to have a last resort for retries.
+For the last model, we keep the `max_retries` at `6` in order to have a last resort for retries.

-In summary, this approach the following benefits:
+In summary, this approach has the following benefits:
 * Very large scalability
+* Might solve the noisy neighbor problem, in case other regions are less crowded (requires to set a low `request_timeout`)

 Its downsides are:
 * Requires multiple Azure OpenAI resources, potentially multiple subscriptions

 ## Considerations

-For both approaches, it is important to consider under which conditions the `with_fallbacks()` method should be invoked.
-In our code example, we fall back on any error, but there might be use cases where we want to limit this to only token or rate limiting events.
-This can be easily adapted by adding the `exceptions_to_handle` parameter.
+When using either strategy, it's vital to determine the specific scenarios where the `with_fallbacks()` method comes into play.
+For instance, in our provided example, we default to a fallback during any error.
+However, in some scenarios, you might want to activate this only during token or rate limiting incidents.
+This customization can be done seamlessly by incorporating the `exceptions_to_handle` parameter.

-Furthermore, we should also consider setting the `request_timeout` for the model itself.
-In order to avoid slow API calls, we could directly fall back to the next model after a timeout of e.g., 10 seconds.
-This can be easily achieved by creating the `AzureChatOpenAI()` connections with the `request_timeout=10` parameter.
+Another aspect to keep an eye on is defining the `request_timeout` for the model.
+To prevent prolonged API interactions, consider an immediate transition to an alternative model after a stipulated timeout, say 10 seconds.
+This can be realized by initializing the `AzureChatOpenAI()` connections using the `request_timeout=10` parameter.

-Lastly, we should still handle our Azure OpenAI calls with a try/catch block, just to make sure that we have an escape route in case everything fails.
+Lastly, it's always prudent to surround our Azure OpenAI interactions with a try/catch mechanism, ensuring a safe exit strategy should any unexpected issues arise.

 ## Key Takeaways

-In this post we've discussed two simple ways on how to implement simple fallback mechanisms with LangChain that easily help us avoiding any token or rate limits in Azure OpenAI.
-These approaches are especially great for dealing with token limits, however, if you are looking for a real load-balancing approach on the `http` layer, have a look at [this post](https://www.raffertyuy.com/raztype/azure-openai-load-balancing/).
+In this article, we've explored two straightforward methods to establish fallback strategies with LangChain, effectively circumventing token or rate limitations in Azure OpenAI.
+While these methods excel in addressing token or rate restrictions, if your goal is to delve into genuine load-balancing at the http level, I recommend reading [this detailed post](https://www.raffertyuy.com/raztype/azure-openai-load-balancing/).